microsoft/node-api-dotnet/docs/scenarios/js-dotnet-module.md

 For a minimal example of this scenario, see [/examples/dotnet-module/](https://github.com/microsoft/node-api-dotnet/blob/main/examples/dotnet-module/).

-1. Create a .NET Class library project that targets .NET 6 or later. (.NET 8 for AOT.)
+1. Create a .NET Class library project that targets .NET 8 or later.
     ```shell
     mkdir ExampleModule
     cd ExampleModule
-    dotnet new classlib --framework net6.0
+    dotnet new classlib --framework net8.0
     ```

 2. Add a reference to the `Microsoft.JavaScript.NodeApi` and